TobyCulpin/Project0/README.md

 # Project0

-"Clan" website displaying stats, vids, tournaments and more
+"Clan" website displaying stats, vids, tournaments and more.